-Contact your local NDMNRF district office to obtain a Licence to Possess a Pelt (available free of charge).
+Contact your local MNRF work centre to obtain a Licence to Possess a Pelt (available free of charge).
 It is illegal to abandon or otherwise allow the pelt of a furbearing mammal to spoil or be destroyed.

 For more information on royalties and shipping of furbearing mammals or their pelts, see the General Regulations section (p.37).